 Mr. Neiman holds a Bachelor of Arts in Philosophy from Ohio State University.

 Amar Hanspal most recently served as co-CEO at Autodesk, Inc., a software corporation.
 Prior to that he served as senior vice president of the IPG product group at Autodesk, Inc., a software corporation, since November 2011.
 Prior to that he has served in various management and technical positions at Autodesk since 1987.

 Mr. Hanspal holds a Bachelor of Engineering degree from the University of Bombay and a Master of Science degree from the State University of New York at Stony Brook.

 Mr. Harding brings more than 25 years of management experience in the semiconductor industry, spanning the electronic design automation (EDA) and IC sectors.
 Prior to co-founding eSilicon in 2000, Mr. Harding was the president and CEO of Cadence Design Systems.
 Mr. Harding entered Cadence upon the acquisition of Cooper & Chyan Technology (CCT), where he served as the president and CEO, and was responsible for leading the company to an IPO.
 Prior to CCT Mr. Harding served as the executive vice president of Zycad Corporation.
 Mr. Harding began his career with distinction at IBM.

 Mr. Harding maintains a balanced career, providing his services to industry, academia and government.
-He has held various directorships in both public and private organizations and currently serves on the boards of directors of Advanced Micro Devices (AMD) and Qorvo (previously RF Micro Devices).
+He has held various directorships in both public and private organizations and currently serves on the board of directors of Qorvo (previously RF Micro Devices).
 Mr. Harding has also held leadership roles at Drew University and Indiana University (IU) where he was vice chairman of the board of trustees and a member of IU’s premier School of Public and Environmental Affairs (SPEA) advisory board, respectively.